spatton0704/W_S5_Challenge/README.md

 1. **Combine** data obtained from different sources into a single data structure.
 1. **Render** repeatable components to the DOM using the combined data.

-To succeed in this challenge, you'll need the following technical skills:

-1. **Promises** and the ability to deal with asynchronous code.
-1. **Making HTTP requests** with Axios or fetch.
-1. **Looping over data** to populate a new data structure.
-1. **Selecting elements** and groups of elements from the DOM.
-1. **Creating new elements** and attaching them to the DOM.
-1. **Altering the text content** and class names of elements based on certain events.
-1. **Adding simple interactivity** to elements via event listeners.

-Additionally, the following soft skills will greatly impact your performance:

-1. Attention to detail.
-Make sure there isn't a single character out of place!
-1. Perseverance.
-Keep trying until you figure it out!
-1. Patience.
-Make sure to read the entire README for important information.

 ## Instructions

 On your first day as a junior web developer at a coding school, you have been assigned a ticket to complete.
 The task involves adding a new feature to the school's software platform.